North Bucks & District Football League: Cups

-The North Bucks & District Football League organises six knock-out cup competitions: the four Challenge Trophy competitions, the Inter Divisional Challenge Cup and the Reserve Team Challenge Trophy.
-The Challenge Trophy is open to all of the league's teams, but is split into four sections, so that there is a separate competition for each division.
+The North Bucks & District Football League organises knock-out cup competitions.
+For example, the three Challenge Trophy competitions, the Inter Divisional Challenge Cup and the Reserve Team Challenge Trophy.
+The Challenge Trophy is open to all of the league's teams, but is split into three sections, so that there is a separate competition for each division.
 The final of each tournament is played at a neutral venue.
-The Inter Divisional Challenge Cup – known as the Cowley and Wilson Cup for sponsorship reasons – is competed in by all first-team members of the North Bucks League and was re-introduced for the 2010–11 season.
+The Inter Divisional Challenge Cup is competed in by all first-team members of the North Bucks League and was re-introduced for the 2010–11 season.
 The Reserve Team Challenge Trophy is organised in the same manner as the Inter Divisional Challenge Cup but only the reserve teams are eligible.
 Additionally, clubs may be invited to play in the Buckingham Charity Cup and can enter County Cups organised by the Berks & Bucks FA, although some teams fall under the auspices of other county authorities.
 Reserve sides whose first teams compete at a higher level (for example in the Spartan South Midlands League) are not considered reserve sides for the purpose of the 2 inter-divisional cup competitions.